ttencate/papageno/data/README.md

 around 80 kbps.
 There is some audible loss in quality when listening through headphones, but sound quality remains acceptable, and this relatively low quality lets us include more recordings and species.

+### `store_recordings`

+This stage simply copies the trimmed recordings into the app's assets directory.

 The resulting file size of the 2764 selected recordings is what makes up the bulk of the app: 108 MB.